 This project is run by Aidan and Peter.
 They have been friends since pre-school and spent much time in our adolescence daydreaming about building a business together.
 Coffee came into their lives in their own happenstance ways.
 Since then, their immediate goal with this project is to kickstart their own careers in coffee without having to conform to any current cafe landscapes.

 Aidan is based in Portland, Oregon.
 He is coffee roasting and buying, and has vested interest in coffee roast profiling and origin-level coffee details.
 He cares a lot about the green we're buying and sharing our journey as we go.
 Peter is based in the Hudson Valley, New York.
 Peter has more of the "design mind" as well as a passion for building community.
 He is very talented at curating and refining content.
-He is very passionate about connection, shared experience, and how coffee can enable those interactions.
+He is passionate about connection, shared experience, and how coffee can enable those interactions.